 the lesson will be forfeited with no make-up or lesson credit.

 students miss fewer than three lessons per academic year.
 Consistent lesson attendance is crucial to

 designated as holidays are not counted in our season of 32 lessons.
 I will give students a calendar of designated

 lesson days and holidays.

-There are two weeks at the end of the lesson season set aside to make up lessons in the event that I need to cancel lessons unexpectedly.
+If I need to miss a lesson unexpectedly for weather, sickness, etc, a make-up day will be added to the end of our lesson season.
 In the even of snow or inclement weather, I will make a decision about lessons at least 3 hours in advance of scheduled lessons.
 Because we have lessons in the afternoon and evening, roads may clear up in time for lessons even on public school snow days.

 monthly tuition for regularly scheduled lessons will be a flat rate based on our season of 32 lessons and will depend on your